International Students Office - Welcome Desk

 To take part in the event you must have your Green pass and sign up at the link you received via e-mail.

 There are several information and guidance services for international students enrolling at the University of Milan or on mobility programmes.

-New international students can learn about dedicated services and opportunities at the University Welcome Day, co-organized by the Study and Career Guidance Service, the Registrars, the International Mobility Office, the Language Centre, the Library Service and the Student Sports Association.
+New international students can learn about dedicated services and opportunities at the University Welcome Day, co-organized by the Study and Career Guidance Service, the Registrars, the International Mobility Office, the Language Centre and the Student Sports Association.

 Welcome Guide and Vademecum

 You can also check out the Welcome Guide and Vademecum, which are available both online and on print.

 An Infopoint dedicated to international students is active online on Teams, managed by collaborators, who are also students of our University.

 The Infopoint is dedicated to international students and provide basic information about the University's services.

 The service can be reached by typing on Teams firstname.lastname@example.org at the following times:

 - Monday: 9-12